 Court Decisions On Marital Home Rights

-The Court takes into consideration various factors when dealing with divorced couples.
+Family law courts take into consideration various factors when dealing with divorced couples.
 What the Court will look at:

-- Each party’s means and needs
+- Each party’s means and future needs

 - The needs of their children